Horzine/Quest-List-for-Self-Discipline/README.md

 4. Daily reset all quest states and calculate the benefits

 Description:
 	"Dedication Focus Discipline.
 Practice more !" is my motto.
-Hope you become a self-discipline person with me  :)
+I hope you and I become a self-disciplined person  :)